bowen-upenn/scene_graph_commonsense/README.md

      year={2023}
     }

+There is a subtle problem on Google Scholar if the authors change their paper title, so the second BibTeX actually refers to the preliminary work [Hierarchical Relationships: A New Perspective to Enhance Scene Graph Generation](https://arxiv.org/abs/2303.06842) accepted at NeurIPS 2023 Workshop.

 ## Dependencies
 Please check [requirements.txt](requirements.txt).
 You can run the following commands to create a virtual environment and install all the requirements: